 Rich and flavorful vegan mushroom bourguignon, perfect for any night of the week.
 A creamy and hearty vegetarian dish, with all the aspects of a supreme comfort food.
-This recipe is naturally gluten-free, dairy-free, soy-free, and easy to make.
+This recipe is naturally gluten-free, dairy-free, and easy to make.

 If you’re not sure how to pronounce the last word of this recipe name, you’re not alone.
 I had to learn as well when I first came across it.
 I guessed at how to pronounce it and got nowhere close to the correct pronunciation.
 Since I like to be helpful in more ways than one, it’s pronounced “borg-in-yon” in America and the more classic French pronunciation is “bore-ghee-yone.”